sandwichfarm/notemine/packages/wrapper/README.md

     numberOfWorkers
   })

-  //you can also set content, tags and pubkey via assessors after initialization. notemine.pubkey = pubkey
+  //you can also set content, tags and pubkey via accessors after initialization. notemine.pubkey = pubkey

   //start notemine